China International Communications Group

-China International Communications Group (CICG) is a foreign-language publishing and communications organization headquartered in Beijing, China, and owned and operated by the Central Propaganda Department of the Chinese Communist Party (CCP).
+China International Communications Group (CICG) is a foreign-language publishing and communications organization headquartered in Beijing, and owned and operated by the Central Propaganda Department of the Chinese Communist Party (CCP).
 Established in October 1949 as the China International Publishing Group, it has developed into a global media corporation.

 Organization

 CICG owns seven subordinate publishing houses, i.e. Foreign Languages Press, New World Press, Morning Glory Publishers, Sinolingua, China Pictorial Publishing House, Dolphin Books, and New Star Publishers.
 The organization annually publishes over 3,000 titles of books and around 50 journals in more than 10 languages.
 Notable periodicals include Beijing Review, China Today, China Pictorial, People’s China, and China Report.
 Its subsidiary, the China International Book Trading Corporation, is in charge of the distribution.
 It also operates the China Center for International Communication Development, established in 1988.

 It runs 20 overseas branches in countries and regions, including the United States, Britain, Germany, Japan, Belgium, Egypt, Mexico, and the Hong Kong Special Administrative Region, with about 3,000 staff members, including around 100 foreign workers.

 In addition to publishing, CICG operates the China Internet Information Center.
 It is also responsible for the implementation and management of the national translation test and appraisal for the Ministry of Human Resources and Social Security.
 CICG operates the brands "China Matters" and "Third Eye on China" on various social media platforms.

 In 2015, it established a subsidiary, Xufang International Media (煦方国际传媒), that focuses on social media.
 CICG also operates a subsidiary, CICG Asia-Pacific (中国外文局亚太传播中心), that produces content for Asia–Pacific countries.